reatlat/wp-campaign-url-builder/source/readme.txt

 == Frequently Asked Questions ==

 = Support =
-You can ask question in the support section of this plugin.
+You can ask question in the support section of this plugin or on GitHub <https://github.com/reatlat/wp-campaign-url-builder/issues>

 == Screenshots ==